carlos-aws/repo-traffic-tracker/README.md

 ## Prerequisites

-1. An AWS account with permissions to create:
+1. An AWS account with access to:
-   - Lambda functions
-   - IAM roles
-   - CloudWatch log groups
-   - EventBridge rules
-   - Systems Manager parameters
+   - AWS CloudShell or AWS CLI
+   - AWS SAM CLI (pre-installed in CloudShell)
+   - GitHub repositories you want to track

 2. A GitHub personal access token with the following permissions:
    - `repo` scope for private repositories
    - `public_repo` scope for public repositories

-3. AWS CLI installed and configured (if deploying via CLI)

-## Setup Instructions
+## Deployment Instructions

 ### 1. Create GitHub Access Token Secret

-Before deploying the CloudFormation template, you need to create a secret in AWS Secrets Manager:
+Before deploying the SAM template, create a secret in AWS Secrets Manager:

 1. Go to AWS Secrets Manager console
 2. Click "Store a new secret"